webcirque/webmp-archived/README.md

 Can run on Windows XP/Vista/7/8/8.1/10, Android 6.0+, Ubuntu 16+ and other OS.
 Can be loaded as a Chrome extension. (_Maybe Opera and Firefox_)

-PS: _Firefox does not support some features._
+PS: _Older Firefox versions seems not to support some features._

-Project page at [Project Webcirque Website](https://www.pwcq.ml/project/webmp).
+Project page at [Project Webcirque Website](https://www.pwcq.dev/project/webmp).
 Please read full description there.

 Get FLV [https://api.bilibili.com/x/player/playurl?avid=58451592&cid=101951691&qn=64&type=&otype=json]